-A diagnosis of dementia can come as a shock, no matter how much it is expected.
-It is hard for everyone concerned and reassurance and support are vital.
-The most important thing is to try to be positive and to know that you are not alone.
+A diagnosis of dementia can come as a shock, no matter how expected.
+It is hard for everyone concerned, and reassurance and support are vital.
+The most important thing is to be positive and know that you are not alone.
 There are people you can talk to and supports and services that can help.

-Your GP will be an important person to support you to live well with dementia.
-You can talk to them about your dementia, about any medications and treatments you may be prescribed, about areas such as driving and about any symptoms that may emerge.
+Your GP will be essential to support you in living well with dementia.
+You can talk to them about your dementia, medications, treatments, and prescriptions, such as driving and any emerging symptoms.

-There are many way to live well with dementia.
+There are many ways to live well with dementia.
 It may take some time to figure out what will work for you and what you want to do.

-People with dementia who are members of the Irish Dementia Working Group have shared the following 6 steps they use to help them to live well:
+People with dementia who are members of the Irish Dementia Working Group have shared the following six steps they use to help them to live well:

 Talk to people about dementia

-It may feel like a daunting step but talking to your family and friends is very important.
+It may seem daunting, but talking to your family and friends is very important.
 When you feel ready, you can decide how to do this.
-By talking about your diagnosis you can:
+By talking about your diagnosis, you can:

 - explain how dementia affects you,